gka/effective-domain-name/readme.md

 A simple PHP implementation for retrieving the effective domain name.
-The effective domain name is the domain stripped from all but one subdomain that doesn't qualify as effective TLD.
+The effective domain name is the domain that includes exactly one level under the effective TLD.

 ```php
 > include('EffectiveDomainName.php');